Value 3B: Follow the Blue Raven Six-Step Problem Solving Approach

-Each value is accompanied by four statements that try to capture what living this value means for us.
+Each value is accompanied by four statements capturing what living this value means for us.

-Our third value, “Continuously improve,” means four things for us:
+Our third value, “Continuously Improve,” means four things to us:

-Value 3b is our topic today: Follow the Blue Raven Six-Step problem-solving approach.
+Value 3B is: Follow the Blue Raven Solar six-step problem-solving approach.

-First, you need the data about the current condition.
+First, you need data about the current condition.
 What are the facts?

 Next, you need a target condition.
 What is the goal?

 Finally, you need to compare the two and understand where you are falling short.